Days: 0 - 5

 Saturday, August 24, 2024

-First let me cover a wonderful surprise we received when we arrived.
-We had read that you could get advanced tickets for a specified time and you'd basically be able to walk in shortly after you showed up.
-We immediately went online (weeks before our trip) to reserve our spots.
-Wrongo!
-For the 24th of August the only time we could reserve was at 7:00 in the morning.
+First, let me cover a wonderful surprise we received when we arrived.
+We had read that you could get advanced tickets for a specified time, and you'd be able to walk in shortly after you showed up.
+We immediately went online (weeks before our trip) to reserve spots.
+Wrong!
+For the 24th of August, the only time we could reserve was at 7:00 in the morning.
 Come on!
-There is no way that's going to work.
-Remember this is our first full day in Europe and we are still jet lagged!
-So fine we decided we'd just get up a little early, have our breakfast and get over there as early as we could, knowing fully well that we'd be waiting as much as two hours because we had no reservation.
-That was the plan and that's what we did.
-We got there shorlty before 9:00am.
-To our utter surprise we were 3rd and 4th in line...less then a 15 minute wait!
+No way that was going to work.
+Remember, this is our first full day in Europe, and we are still jet-lagged!
+So fine, we decided we'd get up a little early, have our breakfast, and get over there as early as we could, knowing fully well that we'd be waiting as much as two hours because we had no reservation.
+That was the plan, and that's what we did.
+We got there shortly before 9:00 am.
+To our surprise, we were 3rd and 4th in line...less than a 15-minute wait!
 Yup!
 A wonderful surprise!

-So on to what we saw.
-You can read the information below which does a good job with the "numbers" but what it doesn't cover is the WOW factor!
-There are two large floors in two building which are covered (well actually about half the floor space is covered (there has to be room for the visitors).
-When they say a picture is worth a thousand words.
-With that in mind I've limited the pictures to about 10,000 words.
-You should get a good sense of of the Wow factor!
-Oh one more thing, click the picture in the in-line slide show to switch to full screen walk through mode.
+So what did we see?
+You can read the information below, which does a good job with the "numbers," but it doesn't cover the WOW factor!
+There are two large floors in two buildings, filled with miniature versions of locations throughout Europe and beyond.
+As they say, a picture is worth a thousand words.
+With that in mind, I've limited the pictures to about 10,000 words.
+You should get a good sense of the Wow factor!
+Remember you can click on an in-line slide show picture to switch to full-screen display mode.

 Airport in operation